A TREE is a data structure used to represent hierarchical relationships between elements.

 Breadth-First Search (BFS)

-The BFS method traverses all nodes at one level, before moving to the next level, visiting all neighbors of a node before continuing to the next level.
+The BFS method traverses all nodes at one level, before moving to the next level, visiting all neighbors of a node before continuing with the next level.

-BFS is called “breadth-first” because it prioritizes expanding horizontally.
+BFS is called “breadth-first”, because it prioritizes expanding horizontally.
 So it takes the root of the tree and goes through all its children.
-Then it moves to the next level, processing all nodes.
-It goes down levels until it finishes.
+Then it goes to the next level and processes all nodes.
+It goes down level by level until it finishes.

 To implement a BFS, we generally use an auxiliary collection, like a list or a queue.
 The algorithm is:

-- Start from the root node, enqueue it
+- Start from the root node, put it in the queue

 - While the queue is not empty

-🎇 on it - Enqueue all the children of this node
+the action🎇 on it - Put all children of this node into the queue

 {

-queue = new Queue(); // Create a queue to store the nodes to visit
+queue = new Queue(); // Create a queue to store nodes to visit

 queue.enqueue(node); // Add the root node to the queue